Henry Alline

 Henry Alline (pronounced Allen) (June 14, 1748 – February 2, 1784) was a minister, evangelist, and writer who became known as "the Apostle of Nova Scotia."

-Born at Newport, Rhode Island.
-He became a New England Planter and served as an itinerant preacher throughout Maritime Canada and Northeastern New England from 1776 to 1784.
+Born at Newport, Rhode Island, he became a New England Planter and served as an itinerant preacher throughout Maritime Canada and Northeastern New England from 1776 to 1784.
 His ministry coincided with the Second Great Awakening, and he became the leader of the New Light movement in the Maritimes.

-Later in life, he caught the attention of renowned theologian John Wesley.
-Alline is Canada's most prolific 18th-century writer.
-His journal is considered a classic of North American spiritualism, and he is Canada's first great Protestant and one of its most important theological writers.
+Later in life, Alline caught the attention of renowned theologian John Wesley, but it was not for good reason.
+Wesley in one letter said that Alline was "far from being a man of sound understanding" and his work was not something Wesley wanted to "waste his time answering."

 He died at 35 and is buried at North Hampton, New Hampshire.

 Historical context

-The early 1740s to 1784 was a period struggle for hegemony of North America by Britain, significant religious upheaval in northeastern North America, and ultimately revolution in the Thirteen Colonies.
+The early 1740s to 1784 was a period of struggle for hegemony in North America by Britain, significant religious upheaval in northeastern North America, and ultimately revolution in the Thirteen Colonies.

 War and revolution

-Just prior to Alline's birth, the War of the Austrian Succession had just come to a close with the signing of the Treaty of Aix-la-Chapelle (1748).
-Northeastern North America had been pulled into the conflict by King George's War and achieved a significant victory with the capture of the Fortress of Louisbourg in 1745, only to have it returned to France during treaty negotiations, to the chagrin of New England.
-Over the next seven years, an uneasy peace rested between Britain and France.
+Just before Alline's birth, the War of the Austrian Succession came to a close with the signing of the Treaty of Aix-la-Chapelle (1748).
+Northeastern North America had been pulled into the conflict by King George's War and achieved a significant victory with the capture of the Fortress of Louisbourg in 1745, only to have it returned to France during treaty negotiations.
+An uneasy peace remained between Britain and France.
 By the mid-1750s, conflict broke out again resulting in the Seven Years' War.
 Nova Scotia's population was decimated by the expulsion of the Acadians.

 With the removal of the common enemy, France, a North American paradigm shift occurred in the political relationship between the British metropole and its New World colonies.
 The deteriorating relationship, in due course, resulted in the American Declaration of Independence and the American Revolutionary War.